← Back to Work

 My Role

-I was the sole designer responsible for this work from beginning to end.
-That meant conducting the component audit, defining the system architecture, authoring the governance and pattern documentation, and working directly with engineering to ensure design decisions translated into reusable implementation.
+I was the sole designer responsible for this work from beginning to end — component audit, system architecture, governance documentation, and direct collaboration with engineering on implementation.

-Critically, there was no dedicated design systems team, and no pre-existing mandate to do this work.
-A significant part of the role was making the case internally — demonstrating through the audit that the inconsistency the product had accumulated was not a cosmetic problem, but a structural one with real costs for delivery speed, engineering rework, and user experience.
-That advocacy work ran alongside the design work throughout, and shaped how the findings were framed and communicated to stakeholders.
+There was no dedicated design systems team and no pre-existing mandate.
+A significant part of the role was making the case internally: demonstrating through the audit that the inconsistency was not cosmetic but structural, with real costs for delivery speed and engineering rework.

 THE PROBLEM